FinleySmile/Note/README.md

 # Note
-This is my note,just for preventing forgetting
+This is my note,just for preventing forgetting.

+#This node is just for test